 Jennifer Guerra, MDiv student (watch)

-Miyoung Yoon Hammer, Chair and Associate Professor of Marital and Family Therapy (watch)
+Miyoung Yoon Hammer, Chair and Associate Professor of Marriage and Family Therapy (watch)

 Mark Labberton, President (watch)